jcalle22/Course_Work_and_others/README.md

 MazeSolver - This is a Java program that takes input from a user to create a maze made from various characters.
 Assignment11.java contains main, whereas MazeSolver initializes the maze and performs depth first search to navigate through the maze to find the destination

+RestaurantObjectCompare - This is a Java program that creates various "Restaurant" objects containing "Cuisine" objects.
+These objects are then compared and organized in various ways.
+Apologies for the lackluster description, this is the project I have the least recollection of